sustrik/libdill/README.md

 ```

 Once this function is called, all attempts to read from the channel will
-return the specified value without blocking.
+return the specified value with no blocking.
 All attems to send to the channel
 will result in EPIPE error.

 To duplicate a channel handle: